jboss-developer/jboss-brms-quickstarts/helloworld-bpmsuite/README.md

-helloworld-bpms: A Basic BPMS example
+helloworld-bpmsuite: A Basic BPM Suite example
 ======================================
 Author: Rafael Benevides
 Level: Beginner
 Technologies: Drools, BRMS
-Summary: Shows how to run a Process that was defined on a BPMS server
+Summary: Shows how to run a Process that was defined on a JBoss BPM Suite server
-Target Product: BPMS
+Target Product: BPM-SUITE
 Source: <https://github.com/jboss-developer/jboss-brms-quickstarts/>

 What is it?
 -----------

-This project demonstrates how to use BPMS to manage and deploy business process.
+This project demonstrates how to use BPM Suite to manage and deploy business process.

-* The `HelloworldProcessTest` class starts a process that was defined in BPMS
+* The `HelloworldProcessTest` class starts a process that was defined in BPM Suite

 _Note:_ The bpms-project.helloworld process was defined on the following dependency: org.jboss.quickstarts.brms:bpms_project:6.1.0.
 It is available on the the git repository: <https://github.com/jboss-developer/jboss-brms-repository.git>